ska-telescope/dependencies-manager/README.md

 Checks the minimum system and python packages dependencies for the ska-skeleton project

 ## Usage:
-Build the docker image from scratch and get the system dependencies under `system_deps.txt` and python package dependencies under `pipenv_deps.txt`:
+Build the docker image from scratch and get the system dependencies under `dependencies/REPOSITORY_NAME`:
 ```
 > ./get-clean-deps.sh
 ```